 Additionally, you will need to learn about investing.
 I am not saying you need to get your MBA or get a second degree in finance.
 Rather, learn the basics of investing.
-There are some great books that are very easy to read.
-Two that I highly recommend are:
+There are some great books that are easy to read.
+Two that I most recommend are:

 As you learn more about the markets, you will become more comfortable with how it works.
-Each year after you start investing, you should change your allocation 5-10%, lowering your bond allocation and increasing your stock allocation by investing more money into stocks.
+Each year after you start investing, you should change your allocation 5-10%.
+Lower your bond allocation and increase your stock allocation.
+Do this by investing more money into stocks.
 (Note that when I say “stocks” I am talking more about mutual funds than individual stocks.)
 You can see what I suggest in the box below.

-Eventually, you will get to and keep your allocation somewhere between 60-80% for stocks and 20-40% for bonds.
-This mix will allow you to earn a return so that you will have enough for retirement (assuming you save) while keeping an eye on risk.
+In time, you will get to and keep your allocation somewhere between 60-80% for stocks and 20-40% for bonds.
+This mix will allow you to earn a return so that you will have enough for retirement while keeping an eye on risk.

-One note about this process, be sure to really gauge your comfort level as you raise your stock allocation.
+One note about this process.
+Be sure to gauge your comfort level as you raise your stock allocation.
 I suggest you raise it each year, but that is just a suggestion.
 If it takes you an extra year to go from 40% stocks to 50% stocks, that is OK.
 At the end of the day, you have to do what is most comfortable for you.

 This plan allows them to get comfortable with investing and still grow their portfolio.
 Much of the fear comes from a lack of understanding.
-Once you learn more about how the market operates, you will become more comfortable with it and be willing to take on more risk through a calculated approach.
+Once you learn more about how the market operates, you will become more comfortable with it.
+In time, you will be willing to take on more risk through a calculated approach.

-Also, when you first start out investing, you have very little money.
-Delaying the growth of a few thousand dollars for three years won’t be the deciding factor if you can afford to retire or not.
+Also, when you first start out investing, you have little money.
+Delaying the growth of a few thousand dollars for three years won’t be the deciding factor in the end.

-Using the return of the S&P 500 Index and the Barclays Bond Index for the past 40 years shows the 100% stock portfolio would be worth just over $1.1 million (assuming a $5,000 annual investment for 40 years).
-A portfolio of 40% stocks, 60% bonds for three years, then switching to a 60% stock, 40% bond allocation would be worth about $1 million, a difference of $150,000.
+For example, let’s use the return of the S&P 500 Index and the Barclays Bond Index for the past 40 years.
+It shows the 100% stock portfolio would be worth just over $1.1 million.
+What about a portfolio of 40% stocks, 60% bonds for three years, then switches to a 60% stock, 40% bond allocation?
+It would be worth about $1 million, a difference of $150,000.

 In all, the “cost” of $150,000 for the peace of mind of knowing you will be able to afford to retire is well worth it.

 The second option is to look at a robo-advisor.
-Personally, I use and recommend Betterment.
-They have you go through the steps above in terms of picking a portfolio based on your risk tolerance and goals.
+I use and recommend Betterment.
+They have you go through the steps above for picking a portfolio based on your risk tolerance and goals.
 But they automate everything else.
-This helps to take your emotion (specifically your fear) out of investing.
-You can essentially “set it and forget it”.
+This helps to take your emotion out of investing.
+You can “set it and forget it”.

-Each month, an amount you had chosen when you opened your account will get transferred to your Betterment account and invested.
+Each month, they will transfer an amount you set to your Betterment account and invest it.
 You don’t have to do anything else.
-You can learn more and sign up through this link and get 6 months free.
+You can sign up through this link and get 6 months free.

 At the end of the day, you need to overcome your fear of investing in the stock market.
-You start this off by understanding the reason or reasons why you are scared and then put this fear into perspective.
+You start this off by understanding why you are scared and then put this fear into perspective.
 From there, you have to educate yourself about the stock market and investing in general.

 Realize that corrections and volatility are what happens in the stock market.
 It is part of the process.
-The stock market will never simply rise all of the time.
+The stock market will never rise all the time.
 It has to pull back and drop now and then.
-The key is to make sure you are prepared for this by creating an investment plan and portfolio for your needs and goals.
+The key is to make sure you prepare for this by creating an investment plan and portfolio for your needs and goals.
 When you do this, any drops in the market will be easier to stomach.

-From there, keeping things in perspective goes a long way in not acting on emotions and sticking it out for the long term, which is your best move financially.
-If you find yourself getting upset when the market drops, hopefully the following analogy will help you.
+From there, keeping things in perspective goes a long way.
+You no longer act on emotions.
+You stick it out for the long term, which is your best move.
+If you find yourself getting upset when the market drops, use the following analogy for help.

 Picture a boat going past as you are on a raft in the water.
-Directly after it passes, the waves are huge and you get knocked around on your raft.
-But as you follow the wake of the boat further back, you see the waves become smaller and smaller and your ride becomes much smoother.
+After it passes, the waves are huge and you get knocked around on your raft.
+But as you follow the wake of the boat further back, you see the waves become smaller and smaller.
+Your ride becomes much smoother.
 This is stock market volatility.
 In the short term, the waves are big and scary and the ride is rough.
 But as you ride it out, the waters calm down and the ride is easier to handle.